Omarkhaled711/sorting_algorithms/README.md

 - Insertion sort for doubly linked lists
 - Selection sort for arrays
 - Quick sort with Lomuto partition scheme (always choosing the last element as the pivot)
+- Shell sort using the Knuth sequence for arrays

 ## How to Use